pic

 8

-There are other approaches to iterating over all indices of a vector x.
-For instance, you can use LinearIndices(x), or firstindex(x):lastindex(x) to specify a range from the first to the last index of x.
+Julia provides other methods to iterate over all indices of a collection.
+Two constructions worth mentioning are LinearIndices(x) and firstindex(x):lastindex(x).
+Just like the previous methods defined, they specify a range from the first to the last index of x.

 x = [4, 6, 8]